 How Far Between Pompeii and Positano?

 Pompeii is just under an hours drive from Positano.

 As iconic as cities get in Italy – Rome is not to be missed when planning your Italy road trip.
 It feels silly even writing why you should visit Rome because it is just so fantastic and nearly everyone on the planet has heard of it.
 I have been three times and loved it every single time, and found I discovered new places on each visit.

 But on the off chance that you haven’t visited Rome- here are my favourite places to visit and things to do when you do come.

-My favourite sight seeing spots in Rome are:
+My favourite sightseeing spots in Rome are:

-The Colosseum, Roman Forum and Palatine Hill – all located in the same archeological area and most often get ticketed together.
+The Colosseum, Roman Forum and Palatine Hill – are all located in the same archaeological area and most often get ticketed together.
 I 100% recommend getting a guided tour of these locations that include a guide or at least an audio tour and skip the line admission.
 There is too much to learn by yourself and it’s the best value for money.

 The Pantheon – located around the corner from the Trevi Fountain, the Pantheon is an iconic site.
 It is the most preserved and influential building in Rome.